Zolagos/Test-python/README.md

 # Test-python
 ## Student Management System with Data Persistence
-es un sistema de gestion de datos de estudiantes de una isntitucion educativa que permita añadir, buscar, actualizar y eliminar estudiantes
+It is a student data management system of an educational institution that allows adding, searching, updating and deleting students.

 ## How to use
-al inicio se te mostrara un menu donde tendras que escribir lo que deseas hacer
+at the beginning you will be shown a menu where you will have to write what you want to do
-1. Add = te permite añadir un estudiante y te solicita los datos: id, name, age, course and state.
+1. Add = allows you to add a student and requests the data: id, name, age, course and state.
-2. search = te permite buscar un estudiante mediente el numero de registro
+2. Search = allows you to search for a student using the registration number
-3. Update = ter permite actualizar los datos de un estudiante
+3. Update = ter allows you to update a student's data
-4. remove = te permite eliminar a un estudiante mediante su registro
+4. Remove = allows you to delete a student by registering them
-5. exit
+5. Exit

 ## Project Structure
-Se utilizaron funciones para una mayor organizacion del proyecto menu() add() search()
+Functions were used for greater organization of the project: menu() add() search()